-We have audited the accompanying statements of financial position of the U.S. Department of the Treasury's Exchange Stabilization Fund ("ESF") as of September 30, 2011 and 2010, and the related statements of income and comprehensive income and retained earnings, and cash flows, (hereinafter referred to as "financial statements") for the years then ended.
+We have audited the accompanying statements of financial position of the U.S. Department of the Treasury's Exchange Stabilization Fund ("ESF") as of September 30, 2012 and 2011, and the related statements of income and comprehensive income and retained earnings, and cash flows, (hereinafter referred to as "financial statements" or "basic financial statements") for the years then ended.
 These financial statements are the responsibility of the ESF's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No. 07-04, Audit Requirements for Federal Financial Statements, as amended.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget ("OMB") Bulletin No. 07-04, Audit Requirements for Federal Financial Statements, as amended.
 Those standards and OMB Bulletin No. 07-04 require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the ESF's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the ESF as of September 30, 2011 and 2010, and the results of its operations and its cash flows for the years then ended in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Exchange Stabilization Fund as of September 30, 2012 and 2011, and the results of its operations and its cash flows for the years then ended in conformity with U.S. generally accepted accounting principles.

-Our audits were conducted for the purpose of forming an opinion on the financial statements taken as a whole.
-The information in the Policy and Operations Statements section on pages 1 to 3 is presented for purposes of additional analysis and are not required as part of the financial statements.
-This information has not been subjected to auditing procedures and, accordingly, we express no opinion on it.
+Our audits were conducted for the purpose of forming an opinion on the basic financial statements as a whole.
+The information in the Policy and Operations Statements section on pages 1 and 2 is presented for the purposes of additional analysis and is not a required part of the basic financial statements.
+Such information has not been subjected to the auditing procedures applied in the audits of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.

-In accordance with Government Auditing Standards, we have also issued our reports dated December 1, 2011, on our consideration of the ESF's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and other matters.
+In accordance with Government Auditing Standards, we have also issued our reports dated December 3, 2012, on our consideration of the ESF's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and other matters.
 The purpose of those reports is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 Those reports are an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in assessing the results of our audits.